pyrddlgym-project/pyRDDLGym/docs/jax.rst

 To complicate matters further, the ``if`` statement depends on both ``x`` and ``y`` so it does not have partial derivatives with respect to ``x`` nor ``y``.

-pyRDDLGym-jax works around these limitations by approximating such operations with JAX expressions that support derivatives.
+JaxPlan works around these limitations by approximating such operations with JAX expressions that support derivatives.
 For instance, the ``classify`` function above could be implemented as follows: